1lann/Mimic/README.md

 * event.js - Event management. - I own this code
 * index.html - HTML document for displaying the canvas and loading screen. - I own this code
 * package.json - JSON package data for use with Node-Webkit. - I own this code
-* bios.lua - A temporary bios.lua that I will use to intially test WebCC (Not implemented into main code). - I own this code
+* bios.lua - A temporary bios.lua that I will use to intially test Mimic (Not implemented into main code). - I own this code

 License